 - Have poor word attack skills

-If you recognise your child in several of these suggestions please seek professional advice
+If you think your child is displaying some of these signs, please seek professional advice.

-The program can be done at home or in a group tuition situation in one of our Franchised areas.
+The program can be done at home or in a group tuition situation.
 Students simply listen to each lesson while following along with their finger in the Workbook.
 Lessons are of approximately 30 minutes duration.

 The program is highly effective and easy to use because: